Heaven Is a Playground (film): Production

 The project was in development since the early 1980s when Fried acquired the rights to direct the film in 1986.
 Michael Jordan, after he was drafted in 1984 by the Chicago Bulls, was pursued to play the role of Matthew Lockhart.
 But when finance basis was established for the film in 1990, and actual shooting was about to start, Jordan, who was then already an international star, withdrew from the project, and the role eventually went to Bo Kimble.
 In 1998 the filmmakers sued Jordan citing a breach-of-contract and seeking $16 million, claiming that Jordan's absence caused the movie's box office flop and the failure of Fried's career, who otherwise "would have been the next Steven Spielberg", according to his attorney.
-The jury found Jordan not liable, and awarded him $50,000 following a countersue.
+The jury found Jordan not liable, and awarded him $50,000 following a countersuit.

 Although Jordan himself did not participate in the movie, his long time body double Nigel Miguel did appear in the role of Casey Caldwell.
 Terry Bradley, who portrayed Herc, was a former Chicago State basketball player, who was drafted by the Chicago Bulls in 1983, one year before Jordan, but he had never played in the NBA.

 The song TOO GOOD which was written and produced by Cydney Wayne Davis and Lloyd Tolbert and recorded by the vocal trio, Babydoll, was also featured in several scenes in the film and included in the soundtrack.